The 10 best questions to ask your mortgage broker

 Mortgage brokers may ask for documentation such as payslips and proof of identity.

-By ensuring you have these ready, you can help get your mortgage application processed quicker.
+By ensuring you have these ready, you can help get your mortgage application processed faster.

-The process can vary depending on your circumstances, but your mortgage broker may be able to let you know how long the process will take.
+The process can vary depending on your circumstances, but your mortgage broker may be able to let you know roughly how long it will take.

 Finding the right mortgage broker involves more than just selecting the lowest fee or the most accessible service.